Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 Additionally, the guide dives deep into the nitty-gritty of technical content writing for DigitalOcean.
 Writers who want to publish their content on DigitalOcean must adhere to these guidelines.
 It talks about standardized terminologies, IP addresses, URLs, and DigitalOcean-specific information.
 Writers must also follow the technical best practices guide to develop high-quality, consistent content.

 Mailchimp content style guide is a goldmine of style and formatting guidelines for technical writers.
-This guide is available for anyone to use and adapt according to their requirements, subject to Mailchimp attribution.
+The Mailchimp guide is available for anyone to use and adapt according to their requirements, subject to Mailchimp attribution.

 Mailchimp promotes content that is empowering, respectful, truthful, and educational.
 The style guide contains the following major sections: